maxnowack/signaldb/docs/collections/index.md

 Behaves the same like `.removeMany()` but only removes the first found document.

+## Events

+The Collection class is equipped with a set of events that provide insights into the state and changes within the collection.
+These events, emitted by the class, can be crucial for implementing reactive behaviors and persistence management.
+Here is an overview of the events:

+* `added`: Triggered when a new item is added to the collection.
+The event handler receives the added item as an argument.
+* `changed`: Fired when an existing item in the collection undergoes modification.
+The event handler is passed the modified item.
+* `removed`: Signaled when an item is removed or deleted from the collection.
+The event handler receives the removed item.

+In addition to these basic events, there are events related to persistence operations.
+These events are only emitted when a persistence adapter is used.

+* `persistence.init`: Marks the initialization of the persistence adapter.
+* `persistence.error`: Indicates an error during persistence operations.
+The event handler receives an Error object describing the error.
+* `persistence.transmitted`: Triggered after successfully transmitting data to the persistence adapter.
+* `persistence.received`: Signifies the reception of data from the persistence adapter.

+These events empower developers to build dynamic and responsive applications by reacting to changes in the collection, facilitating synchronization with external data sources, and handling persistence-related events.

 ## IndexProvider

 An IndexProvider is an object that specifies how to create an index on a collection.
 It can be created with the `createIndexProvider()` function.